 - Authority Score

-— Trend for the Authority Score and total backlinks number (3)
+- 12 month trend for Authority Score and total referring domains

 If you want to export a larger list of your competitor’s backlinks to an excel or CSV file, go to the Backlinks tab and export from there.